 In general, an analogue mixer is less expensive than a digital sound desk.
 This is because their compatibility with a wide range of additional sound systems.
 Analog consoles are also less expensive to purchase than digital soundboards.
 Digital soundboards, on the other hand, are more expensive to purchase than analogue mixers.
 This is due to the fact that the bulk of the analogue systems have been written off and replaced with more sophisticated ones.

 Because you can pre-program and recall settings whenever you need them, a digital console is extremely versatile.
 This is a feature that is not available on analogue mixing desks.
 It improves the efficiency of digital mixing consoles, particularly in situations where different sounds are required for different scenes.
 It is also useful for correcting mistakes.
 Because of their functionality, expensive outboard gear is probably less necessary as well.
 Analog soundboards, by comparison, lack this feature and, as a result, require more attention when operating.
+Check out my post about comparing analog and digital audio snakes.

 • Ease of operation